tfabris/CrowCam/README.md

   from properly resuming after a network outage.
 - How to work around the Synology bug which causes the YouTube live stream to hang with a "spinny death icon".
-- How to work around the YouTube bug which prevents some users from being able to use the live stream's DVR functionality.
 - How to work around the YouTube bug which randomly resets your live stream's secret name/key with no warning.
 - How to work around the YouTube bug which randomly resets your live stream's